-- A. Act as a collecting base for the viewpoints and ideas of individuals who are actively engaged in athletic competition in figure skating or who have represented the United States in international athletic competition in figure skating within the preceding 10 years, and conduct informational meetings from time to time in implementation thereof; - B. Elect from the athletes elected to the Board of Directors, the chair of the Athletes Advisory Committee, and from the elected members of the Athletes Advisory Committee, the athlete members of the Nominating Committee; - C. Elect from among the athletes defined in Article XXII, Section 1, paragraphs A or B, in accordance with Article XXII, Section 2, paragraph A, section ii, of the U.S. Figure Skating bylaws, the athlete members of the Audit Committee, Compensation Committee, Ethics and Professional Standards Committee, Finance Committee, Grievance Committee, International Committee and International Officials Committee pursuant to procedures established in rule AACR 1.11 (C). - D. Finalize the USOPC athlete representative election process by Jan.
-1., one year before the new Olympic Quadrennial starts.
-This process will be incorporated into the annual athlete election cycle, when applicable. - E. Make recommendations for the nomination of the figure skating members of U.S. Figure Skating and ISU, as well as for the selection of staff personnel of teams to represent U.S. Figure Skating in international competition. - F. Establish rules, procedures and guidelines for carrying out Athletes Advisory Committee functions. - G. Approve appointment of athlete members to committees where athlete members are not elected.
+- A. Act as a collecting base for the viewpoints and ideas of individuals who are actively engaged in athletic competition in figure skating or who have represented the United States in international athletic competition in figure skating within the preceding 10 years, and conduct informational meetings from time to time in implementation thereof; - B. Elect from the athletes elected to the Board of Directors, the chair of the Athletes Advisory Committee, and from the elected members of the Athletes Advisory Committee, the athlete members of the Nominating Committee; - C. Elect from among the athletes defined in Article XXII, Section 1, paragraphs A or B, in accordance with Article XXII, Section 2 (A)(ii), of the U.S. Figure Skating Bylaws, the athlete members of the Audit Committee, Compensation Committee, Ethics and Professional Standards Committee, Finance Committee, Grievance Committee, International Committee and International Officials Committee pursuant to procedures established in rule AACR 1.11 (C). - D. Make recommendations for the nomination of the figure skating members of U.S. Figure Skating and ISU, as well as for the selection of staff personnel of teams to represent U.S. Figure Skating in international competition. - E. Establish rules, procedures and guidelines for carrying out Athletes Advisory Committee functions. - F. Approve appointment of athlete members to committees where athlete members are not elected. - G. With the Nominating Committee, jointly develop a process to identify and vet candidates to serve as U.S. Figure Skating's 10 Year and 10 Year+ Athlete representatives for: - 1.
+The U.S. Figure Skating Board of Directors; - 2.
+Designated Committees; and - 3.
+All other U.S. Figure Skating Committees. - H. Ensure that all athlete representatives to the Team USA Athletes' Commission are elected consistent with the Team USA Athletes' Commission Bylaws.